anacaballero/Projects_Portfolio/README.md

     * Q2: How are the weigth, height and Body Mass Index (BMI) distributions among USA females and
 males:
     * Q3: Which factor has a greater impact on health BMI or Education ?

+* ### Project 2: Statistical inference with the General Social Survey (1972-2012)
+  **Research Question:**
+    * Q: Does different races think differently about being theirself more or less Liberal or Conservative?